benqqqq/benqqqq.github.io/content/posts/tips-for-iterm/tips-for-iterm.md

 ---

-The following command is one that I commonly use.
+Here are multiple commands that I commonly use.

 ## Split window
 ---